One of the most common surgical procedures we perform is a dog neuter, know medically as an orchectomy. It is performed for several reasons:

 In this dog’s case it is in the inguinal canal, as evidenced by the bulge (arrow).
 It is important to remove the retained testicle because it can become cancerous later in life.

-First we will remove the normal testicle without the laser.
+First we will remove the normal testicle, in this case the laser was not used because it was not available then.
 The procedure begins with an incision in the skin.
 We prefer to make our incision in front of the scrotum and not actually on the scrotum.
 This tends to minimize post operative licking and aids the healing process.

 The testicle is gently squeezed forward and the incision over the testicle is made just big enough to gently squeeze it out.
 Smaller incisions heal faster, require less anesthetic time and there is less chance for complications.